programminghistorian/jekyll/lessons/vector-layers-qgis.md

 Uncheck all layers except settlements.
 You will notice that your viewing window is now blank as we have not created any data.
-We will now create new data from both the PEI\_HollandMap 1798 and the PEI\_CumminsMap1927 to show the increase in settlement between the late 18th and early 20th centuries.
+We will now create new data from both the `PEI_HollandMap 1798`{.filename} and the `PEI_CumminsMap1927`{.filename} to show the increase in settlement between the late 18th and early 20th centuries.

 -   we will begin with the more recent, and thus usually more accurate, map.
 Reselect (i.e. check the boxes beside) coastline\_polygon and